afodunrinbikunmi-data/glimpaxe-landing-page/README.md

 # Running locally

 Clone the repo and open index.html directly in a browser — no server or build step required.

+Built with care for Glimpaxe Momento — premium souvenirs for memorable moments.